 Co-author: Ellie McLachlan

 Lending institutions will want to see your proof of income.
-If you’re employed this will include your payslips (usually a few months’ worth of payslips), and if you’re self-employed this will include your tax returns.
+If you’re employed this will include your payslips (usually a few months’ worth of payslips, and more in some cases), and if you’re self-employed this will include your tax returns.

 If you are relying on any other income sources to repay the loan, you will need evidence of this too.
-For example, statements confirming any Government benefits.
+For example, lease information (for rental income), shareholding statements or statements confirming any Government benefits.

 Want more finance tips?